googlesamples/oauth-apps-for-windows/README.md

 ============

-This repository contains samples for doing OAuth 2.0 to Google for Windows apps, including traditional and universal apps.
+This repository contains samples for doing OAuth 2.0 to Google for Windows apps, including universal apps, traditional desktop apps, and CLI tools.

 Introduction
 ------------